Leooop/DamagedShearBand.jl/README.md

 #### Examples

+See the examples folder for how to plot simulation output or how to export it to MATLAB .mat format.

 ##### Single point deformation description with imposed constant strain rate along x direction (ϵ̇₁₁) and constant stress along y direction (σ₂₂).

 ```julia